Troubleshoot user visits

 Check whether your website uses an intermediate server

-If you noticed that visits are handled correctly when the user stays within a specific part of the website, but stop working when they move to another section, visits are probably wrongly tracked across the sections.
+If you noticed that visits are handled correctly when the user stays within a specific part of the website, but stop working when they move to another section, you may want to consider the following troubleshooting steps:

 If your cookie storage medium isn’t resilient to changes in the domain name, you may lose track of your user visits when they move from one section to another.